-The evolution of depositional profiles and short-term sequences previously presented have been grouped into two end-members at basin scale: (1) a balanced "perennial" depositional system for the lower part of the Yacoraite Formation (Sequence 1a to Sequence 2b - Amblayo Member), and (2) a highly-alternating "ephemeral" depositional system for the upper part of the Yacoraite Formation (Sequence 2c to Sequence 4b - upper Amblayo to Alemania Members).
-These two depositional models have been considered because the stratigraphic architecture of the Yacoraite Formation indicates a drastic change within the sedimentary dynamic of the basin (Figure 12) and thus the controlling factors of the sedimentation (tectonic-climate interaction), with a lower part characterized by a relatively stable body of water (high-energy shore deposits, no evidence of full desiccation of the basin), and an upper part characterized by a highly-variable body of water (abundant evidence of full desiccation of the basin, relatively low-energy shore).
+The evolution of depositional profiles and short-term sequences previously presented have been grouped into two end-members at basin scale: (a) a balanced 'perennial'

+FIGURE 13 Palaeogeographic maps for the Yacoraite Formation in the Alemania-Métan sub-basins.
+(A) During sequence 1a; (B) during sequence 1b; (C) during sequence 1d; (D) during sequence 2a; (E) during sequence 2b (F) during sequence 2c.
+Palaeogeographic maps for the Yacoraite Formation in the Alemania-Métan sub-basins.
+(G) during base sequence 3; (H) during sequence 3a; (I) during sequence 3b; (J) during base sequence 4; (K) during sequence 4a (L) during sequence 4b depositional system for the lower part of the Yacoraite Formation (Sequence 1a to Sequence 2b-Amblayo Member), and (b) a highly alternating 'ephemeral' depositional system for the upper part of the Yacoraite Formation sedimentary dynamic of the basin (Figure 12) and thus the controlling factors of the sedimentation (tectonic-climate interaction), with a lower part characterized by a relatively stable body of water (high-energy shore deposits, no evidence of full desiccation of the basin), and an upper part characterized by a highly variable body of water (abundant evidence of full desiccation of the basin, relatively low-energy shore).
 The transition occurred during the deposition of Sequence 2c, with increasing evidence of a full desiccation of the basin.